John S. Stokes III - Custom Puzzle Craft |

 Picture taken by Stephanie on October 23, 2019

-4. Gray Ghost Attacks Flowers: Status - partially visible in place - left side painted over, remainder under Plexiglas
+4. Gray Ghost Attacks Flowers: Status - partially painted over then removed for restoration

 Picture taken August 26, 2008 by anthony turducken, see anothonyturducken